MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/surface-duo-emulator.md

 - [Recording of Microsoft 365 Developer Day session: How to build dual-screen experiences for websites and web apps][DeveloperDay]

 <!-- image links -->
-[ImageEdgeInspect]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-inspect-page.msft.png "Figure 1: The edge://inspect page in desktop Microsoft Edge"
+[ImageEdgeInspect]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-inspect-page.msft.png "Figure 1: The edge://inspect page in Microsoft Edge on the desktop"
 [ImageDuoEmulator]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-emulator.msft.png "Figure 2: The Surface Duo emulator"
 [ImageDuoEmulatorEdge]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-emulator-edge.msft.png "Figure 3: The Microsoft Edge app on the Surface Duo emulator"
-[ImageEdgeInspectTargets]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-inspect-page-with-targets.msft.png "Figure 4: The edge://inspect page displays a list of the tabs in the Microsoft Edge app on the emulator"
+[ImageEdgeInspectTargets]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-inspect-page-with-targets.msft.png "Figure 4: The edge://inspect page displays a list of the open tabs in the Microsoft Edge app running on the emulator"
 [ImageToggleScreencastIcon]: images/toggle-screencast-icon.msft.png
 [ImageDevTools]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-devtools.msft.png "Figure 5: Using the Microsoft Edge DevTools against Bing in the Microsoft Edge app on the Surface Duo emulator"